Standby mode

 • Waking the dashcam with an API call.
 For more information, see Wake up device in the Developer Portal.

-• If Virtual ignition is enabled, the the dashcam exits standby mode when the motion sensor detects changes in the GPS and the vehicle starts moving.
+• If Virtual ignition is enabled, the the dashcam exits standby mode when the motion sensor detects the vehicle starting to move.

 • If Virtual ignition is disabled, the dashcam relies on the ignition line in the cable to detect the turning of the ignition key.